pennbauman/ibcmer/README.md

 These command can be used in debugging mode.

 `run`
-Runs to program as normal (until the next break-point).
+Runs the program as normal (until the next break-point).

 `step [number]`
 Runs a number of lines and then returns to debugging mode.
-Will default to one line if not specified.
+Will default to one line if a number is not specified.

-`view [address]`
+`view [address|all]`
-Prints out the contents of the memory address (specified in hex).
-Prints out all of memory if no address is specified.
+By default, this prints out the contents of all occupied memory addresses.
+If an address is provide, this prints out the contents of the given memory address (specified in hex).
+If `all` is specified, this prints out the contents of all memory addresses.

 `set <address> <value>`
 Sets the value of the given address (both specified in hex).